US Reverts to Targeted Immigration Enforcement Under Biden

 That never happened.Total deportations were higher under the first term of President Barack Obama, who also made national security and public safety an enforcement priority, than under Trump in part because many cities and states, opposed to his administration's approach to immigration, balked at cooperating with ICE on removals.

-The Department of Homeland Security, which oversees ICE, portrayed the new guidelines, which are considered temporary until a permanent policy comes down in about three months, as a smarter use of limited resources at an agency that has about 20,000 law enforcement and support personnel.
+The Department of Homeland Security, which oversees ICE, portrayed the new guidelines, which are considered temporary until a permanent policy comes down in about three months, as a more effective use of resources at an agency that has about 20,000 law enforcement and support personnel.

-“Like every law enforcement agency at the local, state, and federal level, we must prioritize our efforts to achieve the greatest security and safety impact," ICE acting Director Tae Johnson said in announcing the new guidelines.
+“By focusing our limited resources on cases that present threats to national security, border security, and public safety, our agency will more ably and effectively execute its law enforcement mission,” ICE acting Director Tae Johnson said in announcing the new guidelines.
+“Like every law enforcement agency at the local, state, and federal level, we must prioritize our efforts to achieve the greatest security and safety impact."

 Feere noted, for example, that worksite enforcement operations, which occurred more frequently under Trump, typically result in charges such as identity theft or fraud.
-Those wouldn't qualify as aggravated felonies but nonetheless can be useful crimes to pursue to help break up smuggling rings and traffickers.
+Those wouldn't qualify as aggravated felonies but nonetheless can be useful crimes to pursue as part of efforts to break up smuggling rings and traffickers.

 “Not allowing ICE to carry out its responsibilities as it does now is a de facto dismantling of the agency,” he said.
 “And what is the policy rationale?
 Who wins from all of this?
 The smugglers?
 The traffickers?”